Gujarat Titans Are Going To Be Difficult To Stop In IPL 2022: Kevin Pietersen

 London: Former England cricketer Kevin Pietersen is willing to wager on Gujarat Titans to go all the way in the current edition of the Indian Premier League, saying that the newbies are “consistently finding ways to win”, even from hopeless situations.
-The Hardik Pandya-led side is currently leading the IPL table with 14 points after winning seven matches and losing just one.Also Read - IPL 2022: Gautam Gambhir Masterstroke Bestow KL Rahul As Future India Captain After Rohit Sharma
+The Hardik Pandya-led side is currently leading the IPL table with 14 points after winning seven matches and losing just one.Also Read - GT vs RCB Dream11 Team Prediction, TATA IPL 2022 Match 43 Fantasy Hints: Captain – Vice Captain Gujarat Titans vs Royal Challengers Bangalore, Playing 11s For Today’s T20 Match Brabourne Stadium at 03:30 PM IST April 30, Saturday

 “At the moment, it looks like Gujarat Titans are going to be difficult to stop in the IPL.
 They are consistently finding ways to win, whether from a good, middling or bad position in games.
 When you have that winning mentality, it becomes very difficult to break,” said Pietersen on Betway Insider.
-Also Read - IPL 2022: Harshal Patel Reveals Name Of His Favourite Bowler And It's Not Shami or Bumrah
+Also Read - RR vs MI Dream11 Team Prediction, TATA IPL 2022 Match 44 Fantasy Hints: Captain – Vice Captain Rajasthan Royals vs Mumbai Indians, Playing 11s For Today’s T20 Match DY Patil Stadium at 7:30 PM IST April 30, Saturday

 The cricketer-turned-commentator added that his first impression of the side after the IPL mega auction was that it wouldn’t be a winning unit.
-Also Read - IPL 2022: Jos Buttler, Devdutt Padikkal Sport 'SW 23' Jersey As Rajasthan Royals Pay Tribute To Shane Warne, See Pictures
+Also Read - GT vs RCB & RR vs MI Live Streaming IPL 2022: When And Where to Watch

 “I didn’t see them being at the top of the table when I first saw their squad, but they are on a roll.
 It reminds me of Rajasthan Royals when they won the title under Shane Warne in 2008 — they weren’t the best side on paper but everybody knew what they were doing and they had a great mentality.
 When you’re winning like that, the energy in the dressing room is so positive.